fabianmichael/kirby-imagekit/readme.md

 <details>
 <summary>404 Errors with nginx</summary>
 ImageKit may have problems with certain nginx configurations, resulting 404 errors, when a thumbnail is requested for the first time.
-See [this issue](https://github.com/fabianmichael/kirby-imagekit/issues/9) to learn, how you have to configure nginx to solve this issue.
+See <a href="https://github.com/fabianmichael/kirby-imagekit/issues/9">this issue</a> to learn, how you have to configure nginx to solve this issue.
 </details>

 ## 8 License